-An example of the use of this directive is given in the Tips Chapter of this manual.
+An example of the use of this directive is given in the Tips chapter (chapter 2.4 on page 19) of the Bacula Community Problem Resolution Guide.

 See the Run After Failed Job if you want to run a script after the job has terminated with any non-normal status.